Colours by

 By 1976,

-England were wearing Admiral uniforms and came
+England were wearing Admiral kits and came

-face-to-face with Brazil at the American
+face to face with Brazil at the American

 Bicentennial Tournament.
 Once again, England swapped